Living with uS: How to do laundry in your Unite Students home

 Getting laundry right will save you precious time and money.

 In this guide, you’ll find out how to use the Circuit laundry machines in your new home, and get seven essential tips for safe washing and drying.

 How to use the laundry machines in your Unite Students home

-Here’s how to do laundry with the MyUnite app, and where to get help with laundry when you need it.
+Here’s where to get help with laundry when you need it.
 This 2-minute video sums it up nicely:

 So that’s how to work the laundry machines.
 But what’s the best way to care for your clothes?